st-mn/ml-vision/README.md

 The following technologies are used in this project:

 - Python
-- Machine Learning Libraries (TensorFlow, PyTorch, etc.)
+- Machine Learning Libraries (TensorFlow)
-- Computer Vision Libraries (OpenCV, scikit-image, etc.)

 ## Features